-The 2010 concentrations of TCE, DCE, TCA, and total chromium in the influent to and effluent from air stripper for the source containment system, as also determined from samples collected at the beginning of each month, are presented on Table 4.4 (b).
-Plots of the TCE, DCE, and total chromium concentrations in the influent are presented in Figure 5.28.
+The 2011 concentrations of TCE, DCE, TCA, and total chromium in the influent to and effluent from air stripper for the source containment system, as also determined from samples collected at the beginning of each month, are presented on Table 4.4 (b).
+Plots of the TCE, DCE, and total chromium concentrations in the influent are presented in Figure 5.25.

-The concentrations of TCE in the influent during 2010 ranged from 44 $\mu g/L$ in September and November to 69 $\mu g/L$ in July, and averaged about 51 $\mu g/L$.
-This average concentration was 13 $\mu g/L$ lower than the average concentration during 2009 (64 $\mu g/L$).
-The concentrations of DCE fluctuated within a relatively narrow range during the year (5.0 $\mu g/L$ to 11 $\mu g/L$) and averaged about 6.8 $\mu g/L$.
-The concentrations of TCA in the influent were below the detection limit of 1 $\mu g/L$ throughout the year, and total chromium concentrations were below the 50 $\mu g/L$ maximum allowable concentration in groundwater set by NMWQCC;22 the average total chromium concentration was about 37 $\mu g/L$.
+The concentrations of TCE in the influent during 2011 ranged from 31 μ g/L in July and September 42 μ g/L in January, and averaged about 35 μ g/L. This average concentration was 16 μ g/L lower than the average concentration during 2010 (51 μ g/L).
+The concentrations of DCE fluctuated within a relatively narrow range during the year (3.5 μ g/L to 5.0 μ g/L) and averaged about 4.1 μ g/L. The concentrations of TCA in the influent were below the detection limit of 1 μ g/L throughout the year.
+Except for the January sample (78 μ g/L) the total chromium concentrations during the remainder of 2011 were below the 50 μ g/L maximum allowable concentration in groundwater set by NMWQCC; as discussed in the 2010 Annual Report25 the concentration of 78 μ g/L measured in the January sample is attributed to particulates from scaling in the pipeline leading to the treatment plant.
+After this pipeline was cleaned on January 25, 2011 chromium concentrations returned to the levels normally observed in the influent from CW-2.
+The average total chromium concentration for the year, including the January sample, was about 34 μ g/L.

-The concentrations of TCE, DCE, and TCA in the air stripper effluent were below detection limits throughout 2010, and chromium concentrations were at about the same level as those in the influent, except for the January 2010 sample that had a significantly lower concentration than the influent; this was also the case for the January 2011 sample.23
+The concentrations of TCE, DCE, and TCA in the air stripper effluent were below detection limits throughout 2011, and chromium concentrations were at about the same level as those in the influent, except for the January 2011 sample that had a lower concentration than the influent, apparently because some of the particulates that caused the higher concentrations in the influent had settled in the air stripper.